 Interested youth should mail or email their name, contact information and a brief write-up explaining why they want to be on the Youth Commission.

 Contact Julia Sabourin at email@example.com; call (413) 499-9322, or mail information to Julia Sabourin, Mayor’s Office, 70 Allen St., Pittsfield, MA 01201

 In the past, the city had a Youth Commission, which is a formal committee that serves an important role for both the City Council and the youth of Pittsfield.
 The council can refer any youth-related event, issue or idea to the commission.
 For example, the commission was consulted during the development of the original skate park.

 Young people can also approach the commission about topics relating to their life and improvements that could be made for the youth population in Pittsfield.

 The goal of the commission is to bring the thoughts of youth in Pittsfield to light and make their voices heard.
-The commission will act as a hub for the many established youth organizations in Pittsfield.

 Individual young people, citizens of Pittsfield, the school department, business owners, large youth organizations and any others will be welcome to come and share their concerns, thoughts and ideas at meetings.

 "The re-formation of the Youth Commission is a necessary step for Pittsfield," Bianchi said.
 "The commission will serve as a means for voicing the diverse thoughts, ideas and concerns of our youth in the city.
 Not only will the council serve the youth, but also it will also help to develop the future leaders of our country."